Vokesimurex elenensis

 Vokesimurex elenensis, common name the (Santa) Elena murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of the shell varies between 40 mm and 105 mm.

+(Described as Murex plicatus) The shell is thick and heavy, the spines are obtuse, short on the whorls and long on the siphonal canal.
+The color is purplish white, darker within the aperture.